To Home Page

 You can also use the LIRC tool irxevent to generate fake keyboard presses.
 But I find this tool more complicated than xte and it does not offer extra features that I need.

 The default so called unit file that systemd uses to start the LIRC daemon, /lib/systemd/system/lircd.service, does not work for my setup.
 Therefore I made my own startup script and I changed the systemd unit file so it calls this startup script (see How to set up LIRC).
-You can easily test the script by running it from a terminal as root.

 # Startup script for LIRC daemon with home-brew serial port IR receiver